 Questions or concerns about EV ownership?
 You'll find answers for almost any question in our EV FAQ.

 Electric vehicles and equipment are quiet, clean and efficient.
 They offer drivers the opportunity to save money on fuel and maintenance costs, reduce their environmental impact and contribute to the energy independence of the U.S. by using a domestically produced source of energy.
 Learn more.

 While the upfront cost for an electric vehicle may be higher than a traditional vehicle, the ongoing fuel and maintenance costs should be much less.
 EV owners should expect to see an increase in their electricity usage; however, this is much less than the price of gasoline or diesel fuel.

 For Indiana electric vehicle drivers in general, the U.S. Department of Energy estimates an equivalent cost per gallon of $1.15.
-It's estimated that electric vehicle owners who charge their vehicles during AES Indiana’s off-peak period will see the cost equivalent of paying approximately $0.80 per gallon for gasoline.
+It's estimated that electric vehicle owners who charge their vehicles during AES Indiana’s off-peak period will see the cost equivalent of paying approximately $0.86 per gallon for gasoline.

 Yes.
 AES Indiana was the first utility in the state of Indiana to offer a special rate for EV owners.
 Learn more.